In the beginning

 During this second year of World War 1, scouts voluntarily assisted at functions, concerts and patriotic meetings in the Leichhardt district working various jobs and selling tickets particularly for the Red Cross, Australia Day and Allies Day funds for which they collected almost £100.

 More boys wanted to join.
 As well the West Leichhardt Troop based at Lilyfield closed, its members swelling the 1st Leichhardt Troop numbers to 68.
 In October 1915 the Troop moved again to a large club room on the corner of Palace and Queen Streets in Petersham.

 Meanwhile, Leichhardt Council’s offer of a mere 15-year lease for a new Scout headquarters in Trendgold Park was stood over by the Leichhardt Scouts Parents and Supporters’ Committee because it was deemed too short if a permanent structure was to be erected.
 Efforts to save for a building elsewhere resulted in £54.5-3 by mid-year.
 This had been saved solely from local donations and a portion of the funds raised from the annual concert.

-For the second year running in 1915, Leichhardt Troop won the Fairfax Challenge Banner for the most proficiency in ambulance, signalling, Scout Law, knotting, stretcher, patrol and staff drill.
+For the second year running in 1915, the 1st Leichhardt Troop won the Fairfax Challenge Banner for the most proficiency in ambulance, signalling, Scout Law, knotting, stretcher, patrol and staff drill.

 Troop membership rose again by 20 to 88 in the 1915/16 scout year to March 31, particularly as most of its leaders were serving at war.
 A permanent headquarters became a matter of urgency.